| | |

 The large building nearby is Kardinge.
 It has a range of activities including swimming pools (one of which is a wave pool), tennis courts, squash courts and ice rinks (in season).
 In other buildings in the complex you’ll find an indoor ski slope, a huge indoor playground, a pitch ‘n putt, and a variety of other recreational options.

 Klimcentrum Bjoeks: Bieskemaar 3, Groningen.
-Open Monday-Friday 14:00-22:00; Saturday and Sunday 11:00-23:00.
-Admission: Adults over 25 €12.00, 18-25 €10.00, children up to 17 €9.00.
+Open daily 9:00-23:00.
+If you are not an experienced climber (with a partner who is also experienced), then a reservation is necessary and at least two people.
+Admission: For experienced climbers: adults over 25 €14.50, 18-25 €12.00, 17 or under €11, seniors 65+ €12.
+Introductory lessons are €20 for adults, €15 for children up to 17.
 You must be an experienced, qualified climber to climb Excalibur.
 You can pay additional charges for a rope and climbing shoes.
 Website.

 So that’s my 40 slightly weird, definitely quirky, often off-the-beaten-track things to see in Groningen province.
 If there is anything else that you think should be included, please let me know!